NovelPad

 NovelPad’s goal tracker with scheduled days.

 Second, you’ll need a writing space.
 If you have a quiet office or living room to work from, awesome!
 If not, find a place that works for you.
-If your workplace is the only place you can find quiet, maybe you stay late to write.
+If your in-person workplace is the only place you can find quiet, maybe you stay late to write.
 If your bedroom is the only place you feel comfortable, clear a writing corner.

 2. Have a writing ritual